jrrwll/jrrwll.github.io/content/zh/live/tutor/python-cp01e01.md

 at line 2: `#coding=utf-8` or `# -*- coding: UTF-8 -*-`, will make python support your local characters.

-at line 8: in python 2 version, it can replace with `print'Hello, World!' `.
+at line 8: in python 2 version, it can replace with `print 'Hello, World!' `.
 In fact, *print*  is a function in pyhton3 but a command in python2.

 You can save this to a file such as **awesome.py** , and type the command in terminal: `/usr/bin/env python3 awesome.py`.